• Skip to primary navigation

 It gives me time to see a trade and react.

-I generally don't have the patience to sit around and scalp.
 I also find that I get antsy when I position trade on the weekly charts and I find myself wanting to adjust positions or take swing trades around the position.

 The bottom line is that you need to experiment for yourself and see what works for you.